Akhilesz/PROJECT/README.md

-This is a Front End project
+This is a Front End project.
-A hotel website
+A hotel website .
-The name of Hotel is Exquisite GRand
+The name of Hotel is Exquisite Grand.